JeremieLitzler/journal/docs/posts/2022-10-21-comparing-different-composts-for-propagation-charles-dowding/README.md

 ---

 ![Final harvest results](/images/2022-10-21-comparing-different-composts-for-propagation-charles-dowding-hero.jpg 'Credits: image taken from Charles Dowding’s vlog')

+Experimenting brings surprises.
+Charles has been practicing for decades and here, he shares with us how compost can make a difference.

 Thanks to Charles Dowding for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Charles Dowding’s channel.